El-Padre12/agent_prototype/README.md

-# Agent Prototype
+# Agent Prototype(early stages of development)

-An exploration into building autonomous AI agents from scratch using Python and ReAct (Reasoning and Acting) prompting techniques.
+Hey I'm Angel this is an exploration into building autonomous AI agents from scratch using Python and ReAct (Reasoning and Acting) prompting techniques.
+Hope yall get some value out of the completed project.
+If you're here early follow along as I will be adding to this until completed.

 ## Project Overview

 This repository contains my implementation of autonomous AI agents following a hands-on learning approach.
 The project focuses on understanding the core concepts of AI agent architecture and ReAct prompting patterns.
+I also plan on dockerizing this project in the future.

-## Repository Structure
+## Repository Structure(so far)

 ```
 agent_prototype/